Pyungho-Shin/piper-unity-vivox/README.md

 This project is built upon the excellent Piper Unity Sample created by Sky Kim.
 A sincere thank you to the original repository and its developer for providing the foundation for this project.

-Special thanks to Woojin Kim, whose inspiration led to the completion of this project.
+Special thanks to Woojin Park, whose inspiration led to the completion of this project.